Meditation for Beginners

 • Focus on your breath as you tune everything else out.

-• OR focus on a word, color, mantra (phrase), prayer. or bible verse - whatever resonates with you.
+• OR focus on an image, a word, color, mantra (phrase), prayer or bible verse - whatever resonates with you.

-• When you get distracted, bring yourself back to your breath and then refocus.
+• When you get distracted, bring yourself back to your breath and refocus.

-• Know that distraction is part of the process of finding a meditation practice.
+• Know that distraction is part of the process of meditating.

 • When the timer goes off, ease back to your routine, taking the peace, calm and focus you discovered.